At the time choosing Android seemed like a smart choice for phone makers. Many will now regret that decision.

-In the parts of the world where there’s still room for growth, customers want cheaper models.
+In the parts of the world where there’s still room for growth, customers want cheaper phones.
 That means lower margins for companies making phones.

 LG, Motorola and HTC lose money every time they sell a phone.
 There is no clear path to profitability for these companies.
-None of them are in good shape.
+None of them is in good shape.

 Sony was in a similar place this time last year.
 It since rebooted to focus on selling high-end models.
 The company dropped about two-thirds of its models.

 Up to a point the strategy paid off.
 Sony’s phone business is now profitable.
 Although the margins are so small it might be better to describe it as break-even.
 This year’s tiny profit is little compensation for years of huge losses.

 Samsung was struggling to make money from phones for a while.
 It now makes a respectable profit.
 The company is doing so well that it can afford the recent recall of Galaxy Note 7 models.